lsrodri/SlicerChai/README.md

 This extension integrates Chai3D into 3DSlicer as a loadable module extension and provides a device-agnostic integration of haptics into 3D scenes.
 Haptic cursors are represented into 3D scenes, but voxel-based haptics are still under development.
 Limited interaction has been added.

+The extension has been tested with [Slicer 5.2.2](https://github.com/Slicer/Slicer/releases/tag/v5.2.2) and [Chai3D 3.2.0](https://github.com/lsrodri/chai3d-lite-slicer) on Windows 10.

 # Chai3D -- Note
 We have created a compatible version of Chai3D 3.2.0 at https://github.com/lsrodri/chai3d-lite-slicer.
 Your local clone of this repository should be used in your CMake build.